irassi/nd013-c1-vision-starter/README.md

 | Average Recall     (AR) @[ IoU=0.50:0.95 | area= small | maxDets=100 ] = 0.028|
 | Average Recall     (AR) @[ IoU=0.50:0.95 | area=medium | maxDets=100 ] = 0.236|
 | Average Recall     (AR) @[ IoU=0.50:0.95 | area= large | maxDets=100 ] = 0.252|

+## Further experimentation
+In hindsight the selection of augmentations, even if it did improve the model, was maybe not optimal for this particular project.
+The augmentations were chosen based on my assumption on real world issues that might arise with the sensor input, but in this particular case the evaluation dataset was unlikely to have some of these particular cases.
+Therefore the augmentations could have been tailored for the evaluation dataset to gain better evaluation score, but then that might not have been so universally applicable.

+More importantly, further experiments with different optimizers and a decreased learning rate would likely improve the model performance to a significant degree.